 While the bees play a critical role as pollinators for many agricultural crops in maintaining a balanced eco-system, they also have one very important work - yielding a sweet sticky liquid that man can eat for health.
 The healthful substances in the bee food may be minute in quantity, but overtime, when consumed daily, consistently and persistently will bring about a powerful accumulative effect in our health and body immunity that is huge enough to be felt and seen.
 I believe that if the bees have not added something more special into the nectar they collect to make the natural sweetener different from other sugars, then there would not be so many unsolicited emails streaming into my mailbox raving about the healing benefits of the golden liquid, how it has cured so many ailment including cough, sinus, eczema, infections, arthritis, pains, burns, cuts, and even brought new precious understanding to those who are obese, trying to lose pounds, have high blood pressure, cholesterol issues and diabetes.
 Hence, if honey is superior to all other forms of sugar or sweetener, surely then, it must be treated differently and its health benefits become common knowledge.

-If you have never quite known honey or couldn't think of the golden liquid as more than just sugar and calories, hold on, reading on its powerful ability (I am not exaggerating) could mean waking up to some very precious truths related to sugar and opening up a whole new perspective that could bring a huge impact on your shopping and daily dieting habits.
+If you have never quite known honey or couldn't think of the golden liquid as more than just sugar and calories, hold on, reading about its powerful ability (I am not exaggerating) could mean waking up to some very precious truths related to sugar and opening up a whole new perspective that could bring a huge impact on your shopping and daily dieting habits.
 The creation and development of this site is emotively motivated by an urgent need to rectify any misconception of honey in the ferocious onslaught of more and more dangerous artificial sweeteners and worrying increasing demand for exceptionally cheap, yet incredibly nasty high fructose corn syrup.
 Parents, be informed on the effects of different sugars and take action.
 No one is going to care and plan more for your children's health than you, not the schools, not the food authorities, and not the doctors.
 I believe this natural sugar can help us and the future generations turn away from refined HFCS and the host of harmful artificial sweeteners that are wreaking much havoc on the human body.
 Pass the word around about what the bees have given us, convert as many of your friends and loved ones as possible before they get whirled into the confusing and deceptive world of sugars.

 With hundreds of pages, this site is huge.
 Here are some places that you could start with; they represent some of my most favourite write-ups as they have opened the minds of so many to understand the different behaviours of sugar.
 Sincerely and earnestly, I hope very page you read would lead you in making some of your most vital, rational, and transformational eating decisions.